-One of the ways to try to “outsmart” an animal, is by baiting.
-From food plots to feeders, hunters in essence, try to entice game to come to an area already pre-decided, where a tree stand or a type of ground blind is set up nearby.
+One of the ways to try to outsmart an animal is by baiting.
+From food plots to feeders, hunters in essence, seek to entice game to come to an area already pre-decided, where a tree stand or a type of ground blind is setup nearby.

 As long as the mechanical and gravity fed feeders are regularly stocked full of corn or protein and are working correctly, the animals may pattern their routines around feeding in that area.

-However, if hunting in a really wet state, then deer and elk will get enough water when they feed on dew covered grass, only needing to take in around .8 gallons a day.
+However, if hunting in a wet state, then deer and elk will get enough water when they feed on dew covered grass.
+They only need to take in around .8 gallons a day.
 In contrast, a really hot state such as Arizona, the desert mule deer require a little over 6 gallons of water a day.

-One problem with planning on sitting water holes during a hunt, is thanks to one of the greatest scouting inventions this day in age has ever seen – Google Earth.
+One problem with planning on sitting water holes during a hunt is solved, thanks to one of the greatest scouting inventions this day in age has ever seen – Google Earth.
 Pretty much anyone who is bored at work can find water holes on their computers or phones.

-If sitting water isn’t the route you would like to take, what would be the next step?
+If sitting water isn’t the route you like to take, what is the next step?

-Again, depending on the states’ hunting rules and regulations when it comes to baiting, another option would be the use of salt.
+Again, depending on the states’ hunting rules and regulations when it comes to baiting, using salt is another option.

-This salt would be the same that rancher’s use for their cattle.
+This salt is the same that ranchers use for their cattle.

 Back to Arizona, which is widely known for its public land hunting, there isn’t much salt in the ground in the mountainous regions.
-Because baiting with food is illegal in Arizona, a lot of hunters use the legal method of packing in salt to their stands.
+Because baiting with food is illegal in Arizona, a lot of hunters use the legal method of packing salt to their stands.

-Rather than packing in an actual cattle type block salt licks as the ranchers use, a lot of hunters prefer the small granules.
-People who use the granules sometimes think that if the salt gets wet and soaks into the ground then that is a bad thing.
+Rather than packing an actual cattle type block salt licks as the ranchers use, a lot of hunters prefer the small granules.
+People who use the granules sometimes think that if the salt gets wet and soaks into the ground, then that is a bad thing.

-Once this is completed a hunter would want to cover the salt with a small dusting of dirt, in a way that makes it hard to be seen (mainly because a hunter would want to hide his hard work from other public land hunters).
+Once this is completed, a hunter has to cover the salt with a small dusting of dirt in a way that makes it hard to be seen (mainly because a hunter wants to hide his hard work from other public land hunters).

-After carrying in a fifty pound bag of salt a few miles, several times, they would want to make sure others are not benefiting from their dedication and hard work.
+After carrying a fifty-pound bag of salt a few miles several times, they want to make sure others are not benefiting from their dedication and hard work.
 Some hunters even go to the extreme of helping Mother Nature run her course and they dump a gallon or two of water on the salt, thus helping it to dissolve and run into the earth surrounding it.

 Lesson To Keep In Mind

-Sitting in my tree stand one day, I actually witnessed a small coues deer buck sniff around my salted area about 10 feet away from where I placed my salt.
+Sitting in my tree stand one day, I witnessed a small Coues deer buck sniff around my salted area about 10 feet away from where I placed my salt.

 He would then repeat the same thing over and over again for around 10 minutes.

 It was a sight to see and made me realize that just like my wife’s cooking, too much salt isn’t a good thing.
-The buck didn’t even touch the actual area I had dropped the salt, instead he was searching “downstream” of where the salt had been spread by the rain.
+The buck didn’t even touch the actual area I had dropped the salt.
+Instead, he searched downstream of where the salt had been spread by the rain.

 Why Salt Works?